promised-ai/redpoll-website/content/blog/explainable-problems.md

 ## Explanations are not knowledge

 An explanation gives us information about a specific decision or prediction.
 It does not tell us what the machine knows.
-It does not tell us about the knowledge inside that machine that shaped that decision or prediction.
-If we're using deep learning on particle accelerator data, the AI has some model of how to classify particles by their collision characteristics -- which physicists would probably be interested in -- but to get at that knowledge using explanation, we'd have to piece it together by asking about every possible prediction.
+It does not tell us about the knowledge inside the machine that shaped that decision or prediction.
+If we're using deep learning on particle accelerator data, the AI has some model of how to classify particles by their collision characteristics -- which physicists would probably be pretty interested in -- but to get at that knowledge using explanation, we'd have to piece it together by asking about every possible prediction.
+In the mean time we do not understand the limits of the machine's knowledge, or when and how it can fail.

 ## Explanation makes inappropriate trust worst